circonus-labs/circonus-irondb-datasource/ALERTING.md

 ```

 ## Allow Unsigned Plugins

+Follow either this step or the previous one (Plugin Signing), not both.

 This option requires a Grafana config change.
 Find your [config location](https://grafana.com/docs/grafana/latest/administration/configuration/), and make sure your config contains the following: